Herminia Borchard Dassel: Career and later life

 Dassel found a great deal of success upon her arrival in the United States, with her work being displayed in the American Art-Union, Boston Athenaeum, and the National Academy of Design.
 In June 1850, the National Academy of Design selected her to be one of the first female honorary members.

 Dassel married her husband in July 1849 and had three children.
 She and her family moved to New York in 1850, where she earned her living by painting portraits of members of the upper classes.
 During this time, she used her personal art studio to become a painting instructor to girls from wealthy families in New York.
 In her time as a teacher, she was described as being well-liked by all and having a fervent passion for art.

 Dassel painted some of her most well-known portraits on a visit to Nantucket in 1851.
 She took a particular interest in the remaining Native American population on the island, painting the portraits of Abram Quary and Isabella Draper.
 At the time, Quary was thought to be the last fully Wampanoag person living in Nantucket, and Draper was a young girl of Wampanoag descent.
 Dassel was also commissioned to paint astronomer Maria Mitchell's portrait while she was in Nantucket.

 Death

-Dassel was reported to have been ill shortly before her death on December 7, 1857.
+Dassel was reported to have been ill shortly before her death on December 7, 1857, aged 35 or 36.
 She was buried in Greenwood, New York.
-After her death, Henry T. Tuckerman arranged an exhibition and sale of her work, with the profits going toward her children.
+After her death, Henry Theodore Tuckerman arranged an exhibition and sale of her work, with the profits going toward her children.